 - 3½ teaspoons baking powder

-- -30 minutes before assembling, prep fruit and place in a large bowl.
-Sprinkle sugar over the fruit and toss to coat (amount will vary on sweetness of your fruit.
+- About 30 minutes before assembling, prep fruit and place in a large bowl.
+Sprinkle sugar over the fruit and toss to coat (amount will depend on sweetness of your fruit.
 Add more sugar for tart fruit, less for sweet fruit.)
 Let fruit macerate, stirring every so often to help release the natural juices.

 - Once the fruit has created a good amount of "sauce," it's time to assemble the trifle.